brenordv/atari-frogger-replica-unity/readme.md

 Frogger was positively received as one of the greatest video games ever made and followed by several clones and sequels.
 By 2005, 20 million copies of its various home video game incarnations had been sold worldwide with an impact on popular culture, including television and music.

-This version is more of a "Doom version of Frogger", mostly because I didn't have the correct assets while creating this game (as an exercise).
+This is more of a "Doom version of Frogger", mostly because I didn't have the correct assets while creating this game (as an exercise).

 (Original introduction copied from wikipedia: https://en.wikipedia.org/wiki/Frogger)